 Phillip B. Gottfredson gave historian Will Bagley the recent reprint of his great-grandfather’s classic history.

-Comments by Phillip B Gottfredson a great-grandson of Peter Gottfredson.
+Comments by Phillip B Gottfredson author Black Hawk's Mission of Peace

 Highly respected by noted historians as being a reliable account; to the honor of Peter Gottfredson authors, historians, researchers, journalists, scholars and academia's have cited his work in countless publications, articles, and books for decades; underscoring the importance of his time-honored account.
 Most recent is historian John Alton Peterson's award winning book titled Utah's Black Hawk War wherein Gottfredson's account is cited numerous times.
 Copies of Peter's book are to be found in the New York Public Library, other major collections.
 Being a product of the time the book Indian Depredations in Utah is a testament to the proclivity of early Mormon pioneers, and the extreme circumstances under which the Native Indian were subjected.

 By the time the Mormon War with the Timpanogos Nation had started in 1865, Timpanogos leaders Chief Black Hawk and Chief Tabby would become friends of Peter as he spent much of his time in the Indian camps.
 He speaks of helping them gather food, playing with the children, and socializing.

 However, Peter deliberately down-plays his close relationship with the Timpanogos, and for good reason.
 There is more implication to this than meets the eye.
 Mormon Church prophet Brigham Young was adamantly against members having personal relationships with the Indians.
 Brigham said; "If the inhabitants of this Territory, my brethren, had never condescended to reduce themselves to the practices of the Indians, (as few of them have,) to their low, degraded condition, and in some cases even lower, there never would have been any trouble between us and our red neighbors."